diodechain/diode-docs/content/docs/Using/tunneled-p2p-dashboards.md

 1\.
 Find your App's Device ID

 * Every endpoint in the Diode environment has a unique identifier/address called a "Client address" or a "Device ID" - you found the Client address for your dashboard device in Step 2 of Device Setup above.
-Now we need to find the same identifier for your desktop/laptop device you are running the App on.
+Now we need to find the same identifier for your desktop/laptop device you are running Collab on.
-* In the Diode App, click the profile picture/circle in the upper right corner and select "About"
+* In Diode Collab, click the profile picture/circle in the upper right corner and select "About"
 * In the About page, find the Device ID listed under the word "Device:"
   * For this example, we'll pretend your App's Device ID is 0xebf25e5b07abd13606a7e49be693b0031d83f2b5